pourquoi-vins-bourgogne-si-chers-article-blog

 Key figures for Burgundy wine exports

-Another element explaining the high price levels in Burgundy is the great renown of the classification system used in the region.
+Another factor explaining the high price levels in Burgundy is the great reputation of the classification system used in the region.

-This system indeed ranks the plots throughout the region, starting at the level of regional appellations, moving through Village AOCs and finally ending with the very precise delimitation of plots (or climats) classified as Premier Cru (10% of the vineyard) and Grand Cru (1% of the vineyard).
+This system actually ranks the plots throughout the region, starting at the level of regional appellations, moving through the Village AOCs, and finally ending with the very precise delimitation of plots (or climats) classified as Premier Cru (10% of the vineyard) and Grand Cru (1% of the vineyard).

-Although this system of valorizing the region's finest terroirs has many advantages, this hierarchy nevertheless directs consumers towards the most sought-after 11% of the vineyard and thus puts additional pressure on the prices of the finest cuvées.
+Although this system of valuing the region’s finest terroirs offers many advantages, this hierarchy nevertheless directs consumers towards the most sought-after 11% of the vineyard and therefore puts additional pressure on the prices of the finest cuvées.

-For example, the recognition as Premier Cru in 2020 of 200 hectares in the Pouilly-Fuissé AOC saw the prices of wines from these climats increase by a good ten euros from one year to the next simply due to the valorization effect of this production.
+As an example, the recognition as Premier Cru in 2020 of 200 hectares in the Pouilly-Fuissé AOC resulted in the prices of wines originating from these vineyards increasing by a good ten euros from one year to the next simply due to the added value of this production.

 bourgogne-classement-vins-premier-cru-grand-cru